kanors-emr/Veda-start-page-news/docs/source/index.rst

    This is a major release.
 Your license should be under maintenance on 08Dec23 to be able to use this version (and above)

-* Excel file reading and writing is now done using a third party library `ASPOSE <https://products.aspose.com/cells/>`_ This makes the synchronization process much faster, and also more robust, because we no loger rely on the local Excel installation.
+* Excel file reading and writing is now done using a third-party library `ASPOSE <https://products.aspose.com/cells/>`_ This makes the synchronization process much faster, and also more robust, because we no loger rely on the local Excel installation.
 * We have started developing "Veda Assistant" (VA) functionality that would prove useful for new users as well power users.See "Create Tag" button on Information - Veda and TIMES Parameters.

    * Process/commodity lists are shown on VA - as per the process/commodity filters.